Ichiro Suzuki: Early life

-Ichiro grew up in Toyoyama, a small town just outside Nagoya.
-At the age of seven, Ichiro joined his first baseball team and asked his father, Nobuyuki Suzuki (鈴木宣之), to teach him to be a better player.
+Suzuki was born in Nishikasugai-gun, Aichi, and grew up in Toyoyama, a small town just outside Nagoya.
+At the age of seven, Suzuki joined his first baseball team and asked his father, Nobuyuki Suzuki (鈴木宣之), to teach him to be a better player.
 The two began a daily routine, which included throwing 50 pitches, fielding 50 infield balls and 50 outfield balls, and hitting 500 pitches, 250 from a pitching machine and 250 from his father.

-As a little leaguer in Toyoyama, Ichiro had the word "concentration" (集中, shūchū) written on his glove.
+As a little leaguer in Toyoyama, Suzuki had the word "concentration" (集中, shūchū) written on his glove.
 By age 12, he had dedicated himself to pursuing a career in professional baseball, and their training sessions were no longer for leisure, and less enjoyable.
 The elder Suzuki claimed, "Baseball was fun for both of us," but Ichiro later said, "It might have been fun for him, but for me it was a lot like Star of the Giants," a popular Japanese manga and anime series about a young baseball prospect's difficult road to success, with rigorous training demanded by the father.
 According to Ichiro, "It bordered on hazing and I suffered a lot."